gotvc/got/README.md

 ```

 Installs to `$GOPATH/bin` with make.
-If that isn't on your path, just copy the executable from there to whereever you want.
+If that isn't on your path, just copy the executable from there to wherever you want.

 ```shell
 $ make install